BuildBearLabs/Tutorials/web3_social_media/README.md

 # Social Media Smart Contract
+- Note: This project include an [article](https://medium.com/@aycrown77/resolving-a-getcontractfactory-error-in-hardhat-a-step-by-step-guide-d901fc186815) on how I was able to resolve the deployment error I was facing.
 ## Overview

 This Ethereum smart contract functions as a basic social media platform, allowing users to create posts, like posts created by others, and view their own and other users' posts.